StevenWorrall/Swift-Practice/README.md

 This is a Git repository that I use to store some playgrounds where I practice Swift functionality.

 ## [Auto Layout Practice](https://github.com/StevenWorrall/Swift-Practice/tree/master/AutoLayout/)
 Some exmaples ranging from basic view placement all the way to remaking constraints and updating them based on user interaction within the view.
+Click on the pictures to see their source code or [here](https://github.com/StevenWorrall/Swift-Practice/tree/master/AutoLayout/) to see a more detailed Readme.
 <p align="center">
 	<a href="https://github.com/StevenWorrall/Swift-Practice/tree/master/AutoLayout/BasicAutoLayout.playground"><img src="https://github.com/StevenWorrall/Swift-Practice/blob/master/Pictures/BasicAutoLayout.png" height=400px width=auto ></a>
 	<a href="https://github.com/StevenWorrall/Swift-Practice/tree/master/AutoLayout/BasicAnimationAutoLayout.playground"><img src="https://github.com/StevenWorrall/Swift-Practice/blob/master/Pictures/BasicAnimationAutoLayout.gif" height=400px width=auto ></a>